 Mt.
 Lemmon and other places along the highway are very popular destinations in the summer, when Tucson’s heat is unbearable.
 In fact, the mountain is high enough and gets cold enough during winters to often accumulate significant amounts of snow.
 The upper parts of the mountain usually receive around 150-200 inches annually, and there is a ski area here called “Mt.
 Lemmon Ski Valley” with 21 trails.
 The Mt.
-Lemmon highway is often blocked by a locked gate just past the ski area, but at times the road is open and can be followed another two miles to a cluster of buildings on the mountain’s summit, which include observatories and old military facilities.
-As of this writing (10/2008) the status of the summit is still somewhat in question.
+Lemmon highway is often blocked by a locked gate just past the ski area, but at times the road is open and can be followed another two miles to a cluster of buildings on the mountain’s summit, which include observatories and old military facilities, most surrounded by a fence.
+The status of the summit is still somewhat in question.
 Occasionally the gate is open and at least a few hikers have reported being able to walk in without hassle.
 At other times, the gate is locked.
 Regardless, the benchmark lies about 5-10 meters outside the gate on the northern edge of the summit plateau and can be reached without entering the complex (a faint trail leads around the fence).
 It's almost certainly not the exact highest point on the mountain, but finding that spot would be difficult if not impossible, due to the evenness of the summit plateau.

-As of this writing, over 94% of the Arizona Trail was complete… an 800+ mile, north-south route which runs from the Mexican border to the canyons of northern Arizona.
+The Arizona trail is an 800 mile, north-south route which runs from the Mexican border to Utah.
 The Arizona Trail enters from the southeastern edge of the Catlinas, cuts northwest into the heart of the mountains, and reaches 8,440 feet on the southwestern ridge of Mt.
 Lemmon, passing less than two miles from the summit.
 From there, it heads down the northern slope of the range.

 |Rank||Peak||Elevation||7.5 minute Quadrangle|